 The skeletal system of the entire body consists of various kinds of strong, fibrous tissue known as connective tissues.
 Bone, cartilage, ligaments, and tendons are all kinds of connective tissue that have different compositions and characteristics.
 The joints are structures that hold two or more bones together.
 Synovial joints allow for movement between the bones being linked, the articulating bones.
 The simplest synovial joint involves two bones, separated by a small gap called the joint cavity.

 The ends of each articular bone are covered by a layer of cartilage.
 Both articular bones and the joint cavity are surrounded with a tough tissue called the articular capsule.
 The articular capsule has two components: the fibrous membrane on the exterior along with the synovial membrane, or synovium, on the interior.

-Uric acid crystals, infections or underlying disorder, such as psoriasis or lupus, can lead to other kinds of arthritis.
+- Uric acid crystals, infections, or underlying disorders, such as psoriasis or lupus, can lead to other kinds of arthritis.

-The two leading types of Arthritis -- osteoarthritis and rheumatoid arthritis arthritis -- harm joints in diferent ways.
+The two leading types of Arthritis - osteoarthritis and rheumatoid arthritis - harm joints in different ways.

-The cause of the diseases depends on the type of disease.
+The cause of diseases depends on the type of disease.
 Some causes include:

 • Inheritance and general wear and tear of the cartilage in your joints- can cause osteoarthritis

 • Overactive immune system – can cause rheumatoid arthritis (RA) and SLE

 • Sometimes abnormal metabolism can lead to gout